 We humans are constantly in search of structure and order because this helps us understand complex relationships better.
 The same logic also applies when it comes to understanding the complex issue of leadership from a holistic perspective.
 It is therefore helpful to draw on existing structural systems from another discipline, such as the natural sciences.
 The chemical elements of the periodic table are wonderfully suitable for making analogies to leadership and getting a better orientation.
-Helga Pattart-Drexler, Head of Executive Education at the WU Executive Academy, took a closer look at the individual groups of leadership elements.
+Barbara Stöttinger, Dean of the WU Executive Academy, took a closer look at the individual groups of leadership elements.
 Here, she explains why there are also five states of aggregation in the periodic table of leadership and what good leadership actually means.
 In chemistry, a substance takes on different forms, called states of aggregation, depending on the current temperature and pressure.
 This process also takes place in the periodic table of leadership, where individual elements differ depending on how a manager acquires skills and what experience he or she brings to this context.
 These are the 5 states of leadership.

 You can download the periodic table of leadership as a PDF file here.

 Hard skills include those skills that people acquire during training or continuing education.
 The rules underlying knowledge in a particular field always remain valid, regardless of the industry, job position or even culture in which they are applied.
 It is verifiable, definable and can usually be easily learned or improved.